It has been hard to ignore the overflow of grief, insults, insensitivities, demands and counter demands during the last months.

 - pays your school fees, whether you requested it or not.

 In the 5 scenarios above, you should be aware that you have just sold sex which quickly puts you into a catch 22 situation.
 You cannot win.

 - If you do NOT want to pay with sex, you are dead.
 Many men and women have said.

-It does not matter whether you have married the man or not – the rule applies as soon as money moves from his mpesa account to yours; or from his mpesa account to something that you consumed or enjoyed – whether you requested for it or not.
+It does not matter whether you have married the man or not – the rule applies as soon as money moves from his mpesa account to yours.
+Or from his mpesa account to something that you consumed or enjoyed.
+Whether you requested for it or not.